burhanhelmy/geomon/README.md

 | provider |

 ##### TODO
-- Use platform specific api for geofencing for accurate and best peformance
+- Use platform specific api for accurate and best peformance on the geofencing.